Skip to content

 The alternative verdict framework will support the work of the Office of the WHS Prosecutor in seeking the highest penalties available under the WHS Act for the most serious circumstances involving work-related fatalities or the risk of fatality or serious injury or illness.
 Where the jury is not satisfied beyond reasonable doubt that the defendant is guilty of the offence they have been charged with, the defendant can be found guilty of an alternative offence, where it is supported by the evidence, rather than being acquitted.

-Questions relating to entry permit holder (EPH) and health and safety representative (HSR) powers to take photos and videos, take measurements and conduct tests
+Questions relating to entry permit holder (EPH) and health and safety representative (HSR) powers to take photos and videos, take measurements and conduct tests in certain circumstances

 The ESOLA Act enables: